 With precise methods and precautions, it is possible.
 Still, there is no 100% guarantee of its safety.

-Before going to the details on bleaching your hair with Clorox, let me tell you some basic information on it.
+Before going to the details on bleaching your hair with Clorox, let me tell you some basic information about it.

-Clorox is a chlorine-based household bleach.
+Clorox is chlorine-based household bleach.
 It is available in liquid form and, the chemical content of Clorox is high.
-It removes the stain either from a soft surface or a hard surface like tiles and marble floor.
+It removes the stain either from a soft surface or a hard surface like tiles and marble floors.

 Why shouldn’t Clorox be the first option for bleaching your hair?